-- How much alike the search results are that are returned for the original search query and for a search where a candidate synonym is substituted.
+- How much alike the search results are the original search query and for a search for a candidate synonym.

-Once synonyms are found that might be good replacements within a query, the search engine might offer a modified query using the synonym as a search suggestion, or the revised query might be used to expand the scope of the search results presented to a searcher.
+Once search synonyms are good replacements within a query, the search engine might offer a modified query using the search synonyms as search suggestions.
+The revised query might expand the scope of the search results presented to a searcher.

-So, someone searching for [Web hosting Fort Wayne] might be shown a set of search results with a query suggestion at the top of the results with a link to results for [Web hosting Ft Wayne], or they might see a set of search results that includes pages that are good matches for both [Web hosting Fort Wayne] and [Web hosting Ft Wayne].
+So, someone searching for [Web hosting Fort Wayne] might get a set of search results with a query suggestion at the top of the results with a link to results for [Web hosting Ft Wayne].
+Or they might see a set of search results that includes pages that are good matches for both [Web hosting Fort Wayne] and [Web hosting Ft Wayne].

 Determining query term synonyms within query context

 Assigned to Google

 US Patent 7,636,714

 A method gets applied to search terms for determining synonyms or other replacement terms used in an information retrieval system.
 User queries are first sorted by user identity and session.
 Then, for each user query, a plurality of pseudo-queries gets determined.
 Finally, each pseudo-query gets made from a user query by replacing a phrase of the user query with a token.

 For each phrase, at least one candidate synonym gets determined.
 The candidate synonym is a term used within a user query in place of the phrase and the context of a pseudo-query.
 They may check the strength or quality of candidate synonyms.
 Validated search synonyms may be either suggested to the user or automatically added to user search strings.

 Someone enters a query at the search engine.
 A set of pages relevant to the query gets returned and ranked based upon their perceived relevance and importance.